shivanshdave/2020-432/classes/class17/README.md

 ## Announcements

-1. There is a Minute Paper after Class 17.
-Details to come.
+1. There is a [Minute Paper after Class 17](https://bit.ly/432-2020-minute-17).
+Dr. Love will provide feedback if you complete this before 9 AM Sunday 2020-03-29.

 2. The Homework 4 Answer Sketch and Grading Rubric will be posted as soon as we have everyone's assignment.